civican/legisinfo/42-1/bills/C-37/bill_text.md

   **(10)** Paragraph 55(1)(u) of the Act is replaced by the following:

-    authorizing the Minister to add to or delete from, by order, a schedule to Part J of the `Food and Drug Regulations` any item or portion of an item included in Part V;
+    authorizing the Minister to add to or delete from, by order, a schedule to Part J of the `Food and Drug Regulations` any item or portion of an item included in Schedule V;

   **(11)** Paragraphs 55(1)(w) to (z) of the Act are replaced by the following: